-Boise State University’s fall 2017 classes will begin at 1 p.m.
-Monday, Aug.
-21, so students and faculty can enjoy a rare opportunity: To see a near-complete solar eclipse from the heart of campus.
+Boise State University’s fall 2017 classes that begin before 1 p.m. will not be held on Aug.
+21 to allow students and faculty to enjoy a rare opportunity: To see a near-complete solar eclipse from the heart of campus.

 Though the “path of totality” is farther north in Idaho, the eclipse will be nearly complete in Boise.
 It will begin at 10:10 a.m., with the total eclipse starting about 11:25 a.m. and lasting about two minutes, according to Boise State’s physics department.
 The eclipse ends about 12:48 p.m.

 The university will throw an Eclipse Watching Party on the quad that day, starting at 10 a.m. — faculty, staff, students and any families still in town from move-in weekend are encouraged to attend.